antonfirsov/docs/2023/11-Nov/announcing-dotnet-8/announcing-dotnet-8.md

 - **Try the new features and APIs.** [Download .NET 8](https://dotnet.microsoft.com/download/dotnet/8.0) and [report issues in our issue tracker](https://github.com/dotnet/core/issues/new/choose).
 - **Test your current app for compatibility.** Learn whether your app is [affected by default behavior changes in .NET 8](https://learn.microsoft.com/dotnet/core/compatibility/8.0).
 - **Test your app with opt-in changes.** .NET 8 has [opt-in behavior changes](https://learn.microsoft.com/dotnet/core/compatibility/8.0) that only affect your app when enabled.
-It is important to understand and assess these changes early as they may become default in the next release.
+It's important to understand and assess these changes early as they may become default in the next release.
 - **Update your app with the Upgrade Assistant.** [Upgrade your app with just a few clicks using the Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant).
-- **Know you're supported.** .NET 8 is officially supported by Microsoft as a [long term support (LTS) release that will be supported for three years](https://dotnet.microsoft.com/platform/support/policy).
+- **Know you're supported.** .NET 8 is officially supported by Microsoft as a [long term support (LTS) release that will be supported for three years](https://dotnet.microsoft.com/platform/support/policy/dotnet-core#release-types).
 - **Bonus: eShop Sample for .NET 8.** Follow all the best coding and architecture practices with our [new eShop sample, now updated for .NET 8](https://github.com/dotnet/eshop)!

 ### Celebrate .NET 8

 - **.NET Conf 2023**.
 [Join us November 14-16, 2023 to celebrate the .NET 8 release!](https://www.dotnetconf.net/)
-- **What's next in .NET?**.
-[Get involved and learn the latest news on .NET 8 and the next version of .NET.](https://dotnet.microsoft.com/next)
+- **What's next in .NET?** [Get involved and learn the latest news on .NET 8 and the next version of .NET.](https://dotnet.microsoft.com/next)
 - **Get C# Certified**.
 [Earn a badge of honor with a freeCodeCamp C# certification.](https://devblogs.microsoft.com/dotnet/announcing-foundational-csharp-certification/)
 - **Learn .NET 8**.
 [Free tutorials, videos, courses, and more for beginner through advanced .NET developers.
 All updated for .NET 8!](https://aka.ms/learn-dotnet-8)
 - **See Developer Stories**.
 [Take a look at success stories of developers migrating to modern .NET.](https://devblogs.microsoft.com/dotnet/category/developer-stories/)
 - **Read about why .NET?**.
-[Read through our recent blog series about the convenience of .NET](https://devblogs.microsoft.com/dotnet/why-dotnet/)
+[Read through our recent blog series about the convenience of .NET.](https://devblogs.microsoft.com/dotnet/why-dotnet/)

 ### .NET ❤️ Our Community